 In recent years many engineering roles within the UK nuclear industry have been closed to workers from other sectors.
-However, the increase in demand for resources within the Nuclear New Build (NNB) projects coupled with an aging workforce means that the industry is needing to broaden the opportunities to 'non-Nuclear’ engineers.
-This has led to the creation of the Nuclear Sector Deal which has introduced the term ‘Sector Jumping’.
+However, the increase in demand for resources within the Nuclear New Build (NNB) projects coupled with an ageing workforce means that the industry needs to broaden non-nuclear engineers' opportunities.
+This has led to the creation of the Nuclear Sector Deal, which has introduced the term ‘Sector Jumping’.
 This is your opportunity to find a nuclear engineer salary in the UK.

-If you believe that you have the skills and experience to bag yourself a role it is worth checking out the Nuclear Skills Academy for Nuclear's (NSAN) Nuclear Skills Passport (NS4P).
-The NS4P is a competency framework which gives you a means to demonstrate that you are SQEP (a Suitably, Qualitied and Experienced Person) to work in the nuclear industry without having actually worked in the industry before.
+If you believe that you have the skills and experience to bag yourself a role, it is worth checking out the Nuclear Skills Academy for Nuclear's (NSAN) Nuclear Skills Passport (NS4P).
+The NS4P is a competency framework that gives you the means to demonstrate that you are SQEP (a Suitably, Qualified and Experienced Person) to work in the nuclear industry without having worked in the industry before.

 So what are the salaries like in Nuclear Engineering?

-To quote the late, great Jim Rohn "your salary is equal to the value that you bring to the marketplace".
+To quote the late, great Jim Rohn, "your salary is equal to the value that you bring to the marketplace".
 This is certainly true when working in the nuclear industry in the UK.
-This explains why there is a very good chance that you could get yourself a pay rise if you did chose to sector jump to a nuclear engineer salary.
+This explains why there is an excellent chance that you could get yourself a pay rise if you did chose to sector jump to a nuclear engineer salary.

-It is very difficult to give a specific value or percentage increase you would get but as a guide the Telegraph recently reported that starting salaries in nuclear engineering begin at a salary estimated to be around £27,000 per annum.
+It isn't easy to give a specific value or percentage increase you would get.
+Still, as a guide, the Telegraph recently reported that starting salaries in nuclear engineering begin at a salary estimated to be around £27,000 per annum.
 The top 10% earners in the profession (principal engineers) bring home upwards of £110,000 each year.
 The average salary for all engineers working in nuclear in the UK is close to £40,000 per annum (between £30,000 to £65,000).

 The Six Steps To Get Into Nuclear